If you loved reading our article, then do subscribe to us by filling your email address in the box below. 💌

 Bihar is going to become the first state in the country to publish water bodies as gazetteers.
+According to the Chief Secretary of Revenue and Land Reforms Department, Vivek Kumar Singh, After America, India is going to be the second country in the world to publish an Atlas of water bodies.
 Under the Jal Jeevan Hariyali Abhiyan, the Revenue and Land Reforms Department will publish a 250-page Gazetteer cum Atlas of Water Bodies of Bihar by April this year.

 Various government departments of the state such as irrigation, rural development, agriculture, disaster etc. will all get help with this atlas.